Chrissie Cotter Gallery

 Inner West Council's Chrissie Cotter Gallery is located in Pidcock Street, Camperdown, next to Camperdown Commons and is available for exhibitions and cultural events by individuals and organisations.

-When in use, gallery opening hours are Thursday to Sunday, 11am to 4pm unless otherwise stated.
+When in use, Gallery opening hours are Thursday to Sunday, 11am to 4pm - unless stated - please check below.

 Entry is free and the gallery is wheelchair accessible.

 What's on at the gallery

 Kaveri Geewhiz @kaverigeewhiz

 Dora Kiss Farkas @dorafkiss